Swallow the Sun: When a Shadow Is Forced into the Light (2019–2020)

 In November 2018, the band announced their seventh album, When a Shadow Is Forced into the Light, and its track list on their official Facebook page.
-The album was released on January 25, 2019, through Century Media Records.
+The album was released on 25 January 2019, through Century Media Records.
 It focuses on the death of Raivio's partner Aleah Stanbridge, Raivio's mourning, and his life since Stanbridge's death.
-The title of the album is a quote by Stanbridge, which was also a lyric in the song "Broken Mirrors" by her and Raivio's band Trees of Eternity.
+The title of the album is a quote by Stanbridge, which was also a lyric in the song "Broken Mirror" by her and Raivio's band Trees of Eternity.

-On May 28, 2021, the band announced their first live album.
+On 28 May 2021, the band announced their first live album.
 The occasion is the 20th anniversary of their debut album Gloom, Beauty and Despair.
 20 Years of Gloom, Beauty and Despair – Live in Helsinki was released on April 20.
-The album was recorded live on February 26, 2020, at Tavastia Club, Helsinki on their 20th anniversary tour.
+The album was recorded live on 26 February 2020, at Tavastia Club, Helsinki on their 20th anniversary tour.
 The first eight tracks are an acoustic set that includes the entire second part of the Songs From The North album.
 The other songs were selected via a fan poll on social media asking fans for their favorite songs from the rest of the albums.